vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 Elapsed: 00:00:00.12
 ````

 In our case the query timing reduced from 0.92 to 0.12 seconds.
 Although its 7 times faster(.92/.12 = 7), the dataset in this case is small and since data is already in memory, computation is fast to begin with.
 While for larger tables, the performance benefit is significant, the table will need to be loaded in COMPRESS QUERY LOW mode which will occupy more memory.
-So, this feature will need to have cost and benefit analysis done and it depends on how many querys you have aggregation and aggregation groupings.
+So, this feature will need to have cost and benefit analysis done and it depends on how many queries you have aggregation and aggregation groupings.